 'Friends' of Aitchison College Lahore Inc" (FoAC) is a 501 3c registered trust entity set up in New York, USA by Old Aitchisonians of the Class of '94.
 The co-founders include: Usman Hamid Malik, Awais Karal & Mahmud Yar Hiraj and Board Members include Atif Mian, Omar Saeed and Yasser Toor.
 This is a tax exempt charity and lends itself to generous donations.
 Donations must be made through the trust are fully tax deductible expenses for US tax payers.

 The Board of Governors approved an ambitious Master Plan in 2019: the largest since our foundation.
-The project has already produced massive change in the quality and preservation of our facilities, thanks to donations so far received in excess of 1 billion rupees.
-Major donors may be afforded naming rights and all donors receive plaques.
+The project has already produced massive change in the quality and preservation of our facilities, thanks to donations so far received in excess of 2.5 billion rupees.
+Major donors may be afforded naming rights (subject to conditions) and all donors receive plaques.

 We are seeking donors for the following projects: